JetBlue flight rolls off runway at Boston's Logan Airport upon arrival from Chicago

 A JetBlue flight landing at Logan Airport in Boston from Chicago rolled off the runway and on to the grass Thursday morning.
 Airport officials said there were no reports of injuries.

-The Airbus A220 arrived from Chicago's O'Hare International Airport.
+The Airbus A220 arrived from Chicago's O'Hare International Airport just before noon.
 A photo taken by a passenger on another plane showed multiple fire engines and emergency vehicles responding to the scene.

 A Massport spokesperson said runway 33-L is closed while crews assess the plane.
-Passengers were being bused to the terminal.
+Passengers used stairs to get off the plane and were bused to the terminal.

 "JetBlue Airways Flight 312 went into the grass while turning off the runway at Boston Logan International Airport around 11:55 a.m. local time on Thursday, June 12," the Federal Aviation Administration said in a statement.